-\textbf{Comparison with prior methods.} \ourae{} achieves a higher modularity than all prior methods on all four datasets considered while maintaining a competitive explicitness in aggregate with AE and $\beta$-VAE.
-In contrast, $\beta$-VAE and $\beta$-TCVAE fare better in compactness.
-This was a useful sanity check : the objectives in these methods contain a term that explicitly minimizes the total correlation, aka multiinformation, amongst the latent variables~\citep{chen2018isolating}, which essentially optimizes for \compactness{}.
+\textbf{Comparison of \ourae{} with prior methods.} \ourae{} significantly outperforms all prior methods on all four datasets in modularity under both \modularity{} and D (Table~\ref{tab:disentanglement}), with the exception of $\beta$-VAE and $\beta$-TCVAE on Falcor3D under \modularity{}.
+There is also significant improvement in explicitness under (random forest) I, but less so for (linear) \explicitness{}.
+The objectives in $\beta$-VAE and $\beta$-TCVAE contain a term that explicitly minimizes the total correlation (aka multiinformation), amongst the latent variables~\citep{chen2018isolating}.
+Since this essentially optimizes for compactness, we should expect compactness metrics to rank $\beta$-VAE and $\beta$-TCVAE ahead of \ourae{}; \compactness{} does so, but C does not.
+Corresponding metrics from \ourmetrics{} and DCI have Spearman rank correlations of $\rho=0.80, p < \num{1e-11}$ for modularity, $\rho=0.77, p < \num{1e-9}$ for explicitness, and $\rho=0.59, p < \num{1e-5}$ for compactness.

-\textbf{Ablations on regularization and latent quantization.} We observe that weight decay is critical to the overall performance of \ourae{} and \ourgan{} (Table~\ref{tab:ablations}).
-However, even without weight decay, \ourae{} still slightly outperforms all prior methods in Table~\ref{tab:disentanglement}.
-We also observe the benefit of discretization for modularity in the moderately well-performing VQ-VAE w/ weight decay (which ablates the scalar code design choice of \ourae{}).
-However, the high-dimensional latent bottleneck of vector quantization necessitates the use of categorical codes when evaluating on disentanglement metrics, severely compromising the explicitness of the representation.
-Finally, \ourae{} with a global codebook as opposed to separate per-dimension codebooks suffers a minor but noticeable penalty in performance, supporting the benefit of the latter for optimization described in Section~\ref{sec:latent_quantization}.